 - Golf – Before starting P90X my average drives were around 230 yards and was a bogey golfer.
-After finishing P90X my average drives went up to 260 yards with the occasional 280+ yard drive.
-Was astounded how far I was hitting the ball.
-Courses I have played my entire life were now different as I was hitting into spots I had never hit from before.
+After finishing P90X my average drives went up to 250 yards with the occasional 270+ yard drive.
 Went from hitting 4-6 iron into the green on 420 yard long holes to hitting 7-9 irons.
 Started “going for it” a lot more now.
-Scores may have improved a little.
-There’s that whole putting thing still.
-Was stronger everywhere and balance improved from P90X.

 - Running – The five years preceding my first round of P90X I ran the 10k Bolder Boulder in Colorado and the Detroit Marathon (4 hours: 21 minutes).
 Upon starting P90X I scaled back my weekly running from 15 miles to 3 miles.
 I remember being hesitant about going for a 5 mile run after completing P90X as it had been four months since I had last done it.
 Surprisingly my 5 mile time dropped by 2 minutes while carrying around 10 extra pounds of muscle.